Xe/site/blog/morph-setup-2021-04-25.markdown

 }
 ```

-Now that we finally have all of this set up, let's write a little script that we
+Now that we finally have all of this set up, we can write a little script that
-can use to push this config to the server that will do the following:
+will push this config to the server by doing the following:

 - Build the NixOS configuration for `ryuko`
 - Push the NixOS configuration for `ryuko` to the virtual machine